-Long Term Care: In a small number of cases, Visian ICL replacement and/or removal may become necessary.
-Visian ICL replacement may be performed if your doctor believes a different lens may either fit your eye better or provide you better vision.
-Visian ICL removal may be necessary if you develop a cataract and your doctor recommends surgery.
-If you need to have cataract surgery, the intraocular lens used to replace your natural crystalline lens can often correct your nearsightedness.

-If your doctor removes the Visian ICL, you will lose the benefit of your nearsightedness correction.
-This means that your vision may not return to what it was like before the Visian ICL surgery.
-After Visian ICL surgery it is important that you follow your doctor's recommendations for eye care and follow-up visits.
+Long Term Care: In a small number of cases, Visian Toric ICL repositioning, replacement and/or removal may become necessary.
+Visian Toric ICL repositioning may be performed if your doctor finds the Visian Toric ICL is not properly aligned in the direction of astigmatism.
+Visian Toric ICL replacement may be performed if your doctor believes a different lens may either fit your eye better or provide you better vision.
+Visian Toric ICL removal may be necessary if you develop a cataract and your doctor recommends surgery.
+If you need to have cataract surgery, the intraocular lens used to replace your natural crystalline lens can often correct your nearsightedness with astigmatism.
+If your doctor removes the Visian Toric ICL, you will lose the benefit of your nearsightedness with astigmatism correction.
+This means that your vision may not return to what it was like before the Visian Toric ICL surgery.
+After Visian Toric ICL surgery it is important that you follow your physician's recommendations for eye care and follow-up visits.

-12.0 Questions To Ask Your Doctor
+11.0 Questions To Ask Your Doctor

-You may want to ask the following questions to help you decide if Visian ICL surgery for nearsightedness is right for you:
+You may want to ask the following questions to help you decide if Visian Toric ICL surgery for nearsightedness with astigmatism is right for you:

-- What are my other options to correct my nearsightedness? - Will I have to limit my activities after surgery and for how long? - What are the benefits of Visian ICL surgery for my amount of nearsightedness? - What quality of vision can I expect in the first few months after surgery?

-- If Visian ICL surgery does not correct my vision, what is the possibility that my eyeglasses would need to be stronger than before?
+- What are my other options to correct my nearsightedness with astigmatism? - Will I have to limit my activities after surgery and for how long? - What are the benefits of Visian Toric ICL surgery for my amount of nearsightedness with astigmatism? - What quality of vision can I expect in the first few months after surgery? - If Visian Toric ICL surgery does not correct my vision, what is the possibility that my eyeglasses would need to be stronger than before?
 Could my need for eyeglasses increase over time?
-Could I undergo a different type of eye surgery for the correction of my vision? - How is Visian ICL surgery likely to affect my need to wear eyeglasses or contact lenses as I get older? - Will my eye heal differently, if injured after implantation of the Visian ICL? - Should I have Visian ICL surgery in my other eye? - How long will I have to wait before I can have surgery in my other eye? - What vision problems might I experience if I have n Visian ICL only in 1 eye?
+Could I undergo a different type of eye surgery for the correction of my vision? - How is Visian Toric ICL surgery likely to affect my need to wear eyeglasses or contact lenses as I get older? - Will my eye heal differently, if injured after implantation of the Visian Toric ICL? - Should I have Visian Toric ICL surgery in my other eye? - How long will I have to wait before I can have surgery in my other eye? - What vision problems might I experience if I have a Visian Toric ICL only in one eye?

 Discuss the cost of surgery and follow-up care needs with your doctor.
-Most health insurance policies do not cover eye surgery for the correction of nearsightedness.
+Most health insurance policies do not cover eye surgery for the correction of nearsightedness with astigmatism.

-13.0 Self-Test
+12.0 SELF-TEST

-Are You An Informed And Educated Patient?
+Are You an Informed and Educated Patient?